Remarkable Strength: Bringing Transplant to Life

 Lunch (provided) — Exhibits Open

 Are We Putting the Horse Before the CAR T?
-Natalie Callandar, MD
+Natalie Callander, MD

 Chimeric antigen receptor (CAR) T-cell therapy is thought to bring a new era in cancer immunotherapy.
 This field has rapidly advanced from a promising form of immuno-oncology in preclinical models, to CAR T-cells therapy to treat leukemia and lymphoma.
 This session will discuss the role of CAR T-cell therapy, main genetic modification strategies, risk factors and safety, as well as outcomes.